-Our common stock is quoted in the United States on the OTC Bulletin Board (OTCBB) under the symbol "VUZI" and in March 2011 on the Frankfurt Stock Exchange under the symbol "V7XN".
+Our common stock is quoted in the United States on the OTC Bulletin Board (OTC: BB) under the symbol "VUZI" and in March 2011 we became traded on the Frankfurt Stock Exchange under the symbol "V7X".

-The following table sets forth, for the fiscal quarters indicated, the high and low closing sales prices for our common stock as reported on the OTCBB.
+The following table sets forth, for the fiscal quarters indicated, the high and low closing sales prices for Vuzix' common stock as quoted on the OTCBB.
 The quotations on the OTCBB reflect inter-dealer prices, without mark-up, mark-down or commission, and may not represent actual transactions.